serverless/serverless/lib/plugins/aws/deploy/README.md

 **Note:** Empty, but defined `Resources` or `Outputs` sections are set to an empty object before being merged.

-Next up it removes old service .zip files in the services S3 bucket.
-After that it uploads the services .zip file (which is available via `serverless.service.package.artifact`) to the S3 bucket (which is defined in the core CloudFormation template).
+Next up it removes old service directories (with its files) in the services S3 bucket.
+After that it creates a new directory with the current time as the directory name in S3 and uploads the services artifacts (e.g. the .zip file and the CloudFormation file) in this directory.
 Furthermore it updates the stack with all the Resources which are defined in `serverless.service.resources.Resources` (this also includes the custom provider resources).

 The stack status is checked every 5 seconds with the help of the CloudFormation API.
 It will return a success message if